 Back at Special Forces headquarters, Sonya holds D’Vorah up at gunpoint and warns Kotal Kahn to stand down.
 Just as the emperor is about to respond, Raiden makes an electrifying entrance and tells everyone there to stop.
 Kotal Kahn then tells Cl.
 Blade and her fellow agents that Earthrealm will suffer just like their home realm before he uses the Portal Stone in order for himself and his allies to head out.
 Sonya tells the Thunder God that she had this situation in her control, yet Raiden just wants to know where he can find her daughter.

 Back in the club’s arena, Frost is delivering a severe beatdown upon Cassie.
-She then chastises her opponent for her spoiled upbringing, while she had to earn her current spot as club champion as an orphan.
-Fortunately, Cage manages to retaliate before she brings an effective takedown.
+She then chastises her opponent for her spoiled upbringing, while she’s had to earn her current spot as club champion as an orphan.
+Fortunately, Cage manages to retaliate before she delivers an effective takedown.
 The announcer then tells her to kill off her fallen foe, but Cassie refuses.
 With the crowd demanding for bloodshed and the announcer telling her that she’s not allowed to leave until she finishes her opponent off, Cage still doesn’t give in to their grim demands.
 Suddenly, a pair of guns get aimed at her and essentially tells her that if she doesn’t comply, then Jacqui will get shot.
 With no other choice, Cassie places her foot upon Frost’s neck and reluctantly prepares to execute her foe.

-Suddenly, an explosion bursts into the club as Cage thinks that her mother has arrived to bail her out.
+Suddenly, an explosion occurs inside the club as Cage thinks that her mother has arrived to bail her out.
 However, it’s soon revealed to be two lethal assassins as they proceed to mutilate the patrons.
 Briggs tries to tell the man holding her that his fellow guards are going to get killed, but he refuses to let her go.
 As such, she beats him up before she takes the keys to the arena and lets her friend out.
-From there, they proceed to carry an unconscious Frost into a nearby alleyway before they place her near a dumpster for her to rest by.
+From there, they proceed to carry an unconscious Frost into a nearby alleyway before they place her near a dumpster in order for her to rest and recover.
 Cassie then apologizes to Jacqui for bringing her into this messy situation in the first place, but they’re soon met upon by the two killers as they say that the Black Dragon has a need for them.
 Our two young ladies then proceed to run before Cage eventually realizes that they’re not going to get away.
 As such, she gets her cell phone from Briggs and uses her selfie camera to record their pursuers’ identities.
 Suddenly, a portal opens as the two young ladies head into it while Cassie purposely leaves her phone behind.
 Later, it gets found by Sonya as she discovers (for some reason) Erron Black in the footage.
 She then gets informed that the club’s security footage revealed that the two assassins who were chasing after her daughter were identified as Black Dragon members Jarek & Tasia.
 As such, Issue 2 ends with Cl.
 Blade telling her fellow agent to contact her husband and to assemble a squad that they’ll take into Outworld in order to make Kotal Kahn pay for messing with her.

 We’re not quite done with this issue yet, since it’s time to delve into the origin of Outworld’s newest emperor named Kotal Kahn.
 Ages ago, a race of beings called the Osh-Tekk proudly ruled with its leader Kotal K’etz.
 Because his warriors had conquered their enemies, they eventually became complacent.
 It ultimately left them at a disadvantage once Shao Kahn and Goro arrived as they managed to easily massacre their people.
 Kotal K’etz ultimately surrenders and pledges his obedience to him, to which Shao Kahn permits him to keep his “treasure”.
 Within their private cavern, Kotal Kahn chastises his father for sacrificing his people’s dignity all for a simple gem.
 K’etz says that it’s not an ordinary gem and that it’s a Portal Stone.
 As he uses it to open a portal, he tells his son that he’s sending him away in order to fulfill his own rite of Realmwalk.
 He tells his kin that if he survives in Earthrealm, then he can ultimately inherit his rule.
 Kotal Kahn asks him what’s the point if it’s under Shao Kahn’s thumb, to which his dad tells him that Earthrealm’s people are in their own “eternal war” and that he’s not ready to join them.